-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)
+FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT (FERPA)

 This act provides for confidentiality of student records; however, it also provides for basic identification of people at Bethel without the consent of the individual.
-Release of information to third parties includes name, address, telephone Number, date and place of birth, E-mail address, class schedule/ roster, classification, photograph, major/minor, dates of attendance, degree, university honors/awards, the most recent previous educational agency or institution attended, participation in school activities and sports and weight and height of members of athletic teams.
-The institution may release information regarding a student without written permission, if the release falls under one of the exceptions to written permission found in FERPA.
+Release of information to third parties includes name, address, telephone number, place of birth, E-mail address, classification, photograph, major/minor, dates of attendance, degree, university honors/awards, the most recent previous educational agency or institution attended, participation in school activities and sports and weight and height of members of athletic teams.
+The institution may release other information on students without written permission of the students if the release can be justified under one of the exceptions to written permission found in FERPA.
 The student has the right of access to his or her educational records and the right to challenge any inaccurate, misleading, or inappropriate information in those records.
 Bethel University will release information to comply with the Solomon Amendment.